 Daath in each of the three lower Trees is concealed by Yesod of the Tree above.
 Daath in Atziluth is shown in black.
+The colours are of the tabernacle, Exodus 26.
 The order of the elements (top to bottom) is in increasing density: fire, air, water, earth.

 Considering that everyone has referred to such a diagram as a ‘ladder’, it’s odd that no-one thought to draw in the rungs.
 As a cabalist, Alan Bain would surely have found it significant that, with or without Daath, there are twenty-two rungs, or levels, on his version of The Ladder, and on his alone.
 It’s early days and so far attempts to attribute a Hebrew letter, or a corresponding Tarot Trump, to each rung have been extremely tentative.

 The thirty two paths of The Sepher Yetzirah include the numbers from one to ten as the sephiroth, so it would be quite valid to consider the 22 rungs, corresponding to the Hebrew letters, as a structure which supports, underlies and also gives insight into the ten ‘Greater Sephiroth’.
 The fractal complexity of this might be inseparable from its elegance, but what it might mean in terms of human life and The Work has yet to be grasped.
 Perhaps it has been kept hidden for the very reason that, other than as an artefact of geometry, it actually has no significance?
 That, of course, is unthinkable in cabala.